 Example: “BOF on a blueprint indicates the Bottom of a Footing.
 This describes where the footing interfaces with the baseplate.
-It usually indicates how the footing will be attached to the baseplate and what if any additional reinforcements will be required.”
+It usually indicates how the footing will be attached to the baseplate and what additional reinforcements will be required, if any.”

 Question: What steps do you take to ensure your measurements are accurate?